 It also has sequences where we hear Artemis’ voice-over, reading her journal entries as her days in Athens continue.
 In these voice-overs, we see the real pain and feelings she is going through, adding a deeper sense of empathy and sincerity towards Kokkali’s character.
 There’s also some VHS footage from the late 90s, in which we see the secrets Paris has been keeping; as Artemis watches, she finally begins to understand her father–ultimately loving him for the first time.
 Jacqueline Lentzou’s approach to this story is straightforward (she doesn’t have a stylistic directorial prowess); however, she finds an interesting way of saying more with less in a story that has been told many times.
 Unlike its title, Moon, 66 Questions doesn’t answer as many questions as one would like.
 Instead, Lentzou purposely leaves them up in the air to make the audience meditate and think about the power of communication and how a simple touch can be more impactful than a bunch of words (or a letter, perhaps).

-Moon, 66 Questions had its UK Premiere at the 2022 Glasgow Film Festival on 11 March, 2022.
-The film will be released in cinemas in the UK on 24 June, 2022.
+Moon, 66 Questions had its UK Premiere at the 2022 Glasgow Film Festival on 11 March, 2022 and is now available to watch on digital and on demand.